• Home

 While Slack doesn't benefit from a native connection to Google's ecosystem, it offers a staggering 2,600 integrations (including Google products like Drive and Calendar).
 Some of the more popular Slack integrations include Notion, Dropbox, Asana, and Microsoft Teams.

 And using Zapier, you can connect either Google Chat or Slack to thousands of other apps so you can automate all your notifications.
-Learn more about how to automate Slack, or get started with one of these automation workflows for Google Chat and Slack.
+Learn more about how to automate Slack and how to automate Google Chat, or get started with one of these automation workflows for Google Chat and Slack.

 Get daily reminders in Google Chat